konradzaba/konradzaba.github.io/_posts/2020-12-13-Endomondo-to-Strava-transferring-workouts.md

 ![Strava - create an app6]({{ site.url }}/images/2020-12-13-strava/api6.png){: .align-center}

 And that’s it, you’re done!
-The application should work correctly, just remember the usage limits for Strava API.
+The application should work correctly, just remember about the usage limits for Strava API.
+If nothing is happening or files stopped being uploaded, most probably you just reached the free API limits.
+You can check this by looking at graphs visible on [Strava website](https://www.strava.com/settings/api).

 Additionally, one thing I noticed – unfortunately, some data from Endomondo is malformed – the application returns errors when trying to upload this data.
 I gathered all those files and tried to add them via Strava UI with the following result:

 ![Strava - create an app7]({{ site.url }}/images/2020-12-13-strava/api7.png){: .align-center}